 What is Habitat for Humanity?

-Habitat for Humanity GO is a volunteer-based, non-profit, non-governmental faith-based organization that builds simple, decent homes for low-income, working families in need.
-Habitat sells the homes they build based on an interest-free mortgage to families seeking an affordable home.
+Habitat for Humanity Greater Ottawa (Habitat GO) is a volunteer-based, non-profit, non-governmental organization that builds simple, decent homes for families in need of affordable houisng.
+Habitat GO sells the homes they build based on an interest-free mortgage to families seeking an affordable home.
 Habitat achieves its mission by partnering with Habitat homeowners, corporate sponsors, donors and volunteers.

 What is Habitat's mission?